 - When does your pay period end?
 Waiting until the end of a pay period allows more leave time and sick time to pile up—the former will be paid to you in a lump sum, while the latter counts toward your service time and, hence, may increase your annuity.
-According to a recent press release, federal agencies will recredit reemployed annuitants the 50 percent of sick leave that was not used in their FERS annuity computation.

 - When does your annuity start?
 FERS annuities begin the first of the month, so it makes sense for these employees to retire on the last day of the month.
 Retirement on March 1, for example, means that your first annuity won’t be paid until May 1.
 You’ll receive the annuity a full month earlier simply by retiring February 28 instead.

 - When can you claim credit for days worked?
 Creditable service is calculated only in whole months.
 So if you retire on May 24, you won’t get credit for working those 24 days in May.
 Work one more week, and you’ll add an entire month to your service record.